-- In accordance with the IT Systems and Services Acceptable Use Policy, no Witherslack group third party Personal Data is to be emailed to a staff members personal account and where personal data is emailed to a third party, external to Witherslack Group, it must be sent encrypted. - Any data protection breaches are immediately brought to the attention of the Data Protection Team and that staff members support the Data Protection Team in resolving breaches.
-A breach response plan providing advice and forms is available on the intranet. - When any confidential and sensitive information is requested over the phone, all staff must ensure they are speaking to the correct person to whom this information can lawfully be disclosed. - Documents that contain personal, confidential and sensitive information and which are being sent via email must be encrypted.
-This is done by adding the word 'confidential' or 'secure' in the subject field.
-Alternatively you can encrypt an email using the Egress Data Classification function (from the Message menu when in a new email window). - In exceptional circumstances a document can be sent via non encrypted Email BUT only if it is password protected.
-The password should be provided by telephone call to the intended recipient once the document has been emailed across.
-In no circumstances should the password be sent in the same email as the attached document. - When saving confidential and sensitive information to the network drive, it is the responsibility of the employee to check who has access to the file and ensure that the information is only sharedwith those authorised to access the information.
-The employee is also responsible for ensuring files are saved in a readable format and information they contain is accurate and up to date. - No confidential or sensitive information is to be saved to USB or other external drives, even if the documents are encrypted (password protected).
-If there is a requirement for any of this information to be saved to external drives, the employee is required to obtain permission from their manager, Data Protection Officer (or where not available, the Data Protection Team) before proceeding.
+Egress Data Classification function (accessed from the Message menu when in a New Email window).

+- In exceptional circumstances a document can be sent via non-encrypted email BUT only if it is password protected.
+The password should be provided by telephone call or separate email to the intended recipient once the password protected document has been emailed to them.
+In no circumstances should the password be sent in the same email as the attached password protected document. - When saving confidential and sensitive information to the network drive, it is the responsibility of the employee to check who has access to the file and ensure the information is only shared with those staff who are authorised to access it.
+The employee is also responsible for ensuring files are saved in a readable format and the information they contain is accurate and up to date. - No confidential or sensitive information should be saved to USB or other external drives, even if the documents they contain are encrypted or password protected.
+If there is a requirement for any information to be saved to external drives, the employee is required to obtain permission from their manager, Data Protection Officer or, where not available, the Data Protection Team before proceeding.